leonmeka/sortql-cli/readme.md

 ## Installation

-To install <b>sortQL</b>, run the following command:
+To install **sortQL**, run the following command:

 ```bash
 npm install -g npx @sortql/sortql-cli
 ```

-This will install <b>sortQL</b> globally on your computer, allowing you to run it from any directory.
+This will install **sortQL** globally on your computer, allowing you to run it from any directory.

 # Upgrading

-In case you already have <b>sortQL</b> installed, you can upgrade to the latest version by running the following command:
+In case you already have **sortQL** installed, you can upgrade to the latest version by running the following command:

 ```bash
 npm upgrade -g @sortql/sortql-cli